matter-labs/zksync-web-era-docs/docs/api/js/accounts-l1-l2.md

 ### Getting the base cost for deposit to zkSync

-While for now, the deposits are free, it is important to note that it may change in the future.
+While for now the deposits are free, it is important to note that it may change in the future.
 We added the functionality to get the base cost for the deposit transaction:

 ```ts
 async depositBaseCost(params?: {